sachadavies/amads/README.md

    - ... or other demonstrable take-up by the community.
    - implemented here as exactly as reference to the source allows (usually from scratch)
    - Open source, well documented, etc.
-4. Minimal dependencies / imports:
-   - typically `numpy`, `pandas`, `matplotlib`,
-   - packages like `partitura` and/or `music21` are typically for input/output of scores.
-     - Some _optional_ modules currently require these packages, and that dependency may change.
-5. Maximally modular and interoperable:
-     - Wherever possible, scripts are fully modular and can be used independently and recombined however needed.
-     - This enables users to "cherry-pick" the bits they need without wading through a thicket of dependencies.

 ## Uses